noirme/noirme/readme.md

 - Hi, I’m @noirme
-- Studying Software Engineering in college but also taking courses to specialize.
+- Studying Software Engineering in college but also taking courses to specialize, such as Suporte em T.I do Google Specialization.
-- Here's some of my certificates ->